MUGWORT Overview Information

 The chemicals in mugwort might stimulate the uterus.

 - Itching caused by scars, when applied to the affected skin.
-Developing research suggests that a topical lotion containing mugwort and menthol relieves itching in severe burn victims.
+Developing research suggests that applying a lotion containing mugwort and menthol directly to the skin relieves itching in severe burn victims.

 - Stomach problems (colic, diarrhea, cramps, constipation, slow digestion, vomiting).